sree-lekha-7/GGH_2024/README.md

 <br />**PART 1: Install Python IDE**

 1\.
-Goto to search bar present on the left corner of the task bar and type Microsoft Store.
+Go to to search bar present on the left corner of the task bar and type Microsoft Store.
 <br />![1](https://github.com/sree-lekha-7/GGH_2023/assets/138370659/0419b8aa-b034-4b31-8645-2579a9377ae2)

 2\.
 Open Microsoft Store.
 Type Python in the search bar and click oo the version you want, preferably 3.10 or 3.11.